bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 <h2 style="text-align: center">👨‍💻</h2>

-## 3. Why you should include developers in the design process
+## 3. The many benefits of including developers in your design process

 At school, we often worked in groups of designers.
 This is a fun and educational form of learning.
 What we found through our recent months of working is that including developers can also yield several benefits that you should be aware of.